openebs-archive/openebs-docs/docs/using_minikube.md

 **Note:**

 - If minikube status displays *Stopped*, add sudo minikube start command.
-- If minikube displays errors indicating permission denied to configuration files, fix the permissions by running the following commands.
+- If minikube displays errors indicating permission denied to the configuration files, fix the permissions by running the following commands.

     sudo chown -R $USER $HOME/.kube
     sudo chgrp -R $USER $HOME/.kube
     sudo chown -R $USER $HOME/.minikube
     sudo chgrp -R $USER $HOME/.minikube

-### Verify that Kubernetes is configured
+### Verifying that Kubernetes is configured

 Check that kubectl is configured and services are running using the following commands.

     kubectl get pods
     kubectl get nodes

-When configured properly, the above kubectl commands will display output similar to following.
+When kubectl is configured, the above kubectl commands will display an output similar to following.

     vagrant@minikube-dev:~$ kubectl get nodes
     NAME           STATUS    AGE       VERSION